GriffinPlus/docker-wordpress/README.md

 #### PHP Specific Settings

-Please see the documentation of the [nginx-php7](https://github.com/cloudycube/docker-nginx-php7) image for available configuration options.
+Please see the documentation of the [nginx-php7](https://github.com/cloudycube/docker-nginx-php7) image for available configuration options concerning PHP7-FPM.